MikeO11/Security_Workshop/README.md

 The primary rule that you must follow to prevent DOM XSS is: sanitize all untrusted data, even if it is only used in client-side scripts.
 If you have to use user input on your page, always use it in the text context, never as HTML tags or any other potential code.

-Avoid methods such as document.innerHTML and instead use safer functions, for example, document.innerText and document.textContent.
-If you can, entirely avoid using user input, especially if it affects DOM elements such as the document.url, the document.location, or the document.referrer.
+Avoid methods such as `document.innerHTML` and instead use safer functions, for example, `document.innerText` and `document.textContent`.
+If you can, entirely avoid using user input, especially if it affects DOM elements such as the `document.url`, the `document.location`, or the `document.referrer`.

 Also, keep in mind that DOM XSS and other types of XSS are not mutually exclusive.
 Your application can be vulnerable to both reflected/stored XSS and DOM XSS.
 The good news is that if user input is handled properly at the foundation level (e.g. your framework), you should be able to mitigate all XSS vulnerabilities.'